debops/debops/docs/getting-started.rst

 Example inventory
 -----------------

-To setup ownCloud on a given remote host, it needs to be added to ``[debops_service_owncloud]`` Ansible inventory group:
+To setup ownCloud on a given host it should be included in the ``[debops_service_owncloud]`` Ansible inventory group:

 .. code-block:: none